gianpierodiblasi/josetta/README.md

 josetta is the inverted acronym of A Transpiler To ES6 of Old Java, or if you prefer is the union of Java and [Rosetta](https://en.wikipedia.org/wiki/Rosetta_Stone).

-Aside from these funny word games, josetta is my personal attempt to develop a Java to ES6 translator. josetta is used in my other projects so its development follows my needs in those projects.
+Aside from these funny word games, josetta is my personal attempt to develop a Java to ES6 transpiler. josetta is used in my other projects so its development follows my needs in those projects.
 As a result, only a small fraction (probably less than 10%) of all Java specifications are correctly handled.